 Do you need to sum up a lot of information in very little space?
 Sounds like you need an icon!
 Icons are small pictures that represent something else, and they are perfect for flyers.
 They can work as a section header, or a way to group relevant information.
 And the more visual your flyer the better–nobody wants to be confronted with a block of text.

 3. Bold contrasting colors help make your flyer pop

-Blue and green should never be seen, but blue and orange is a winning combination.
+Blue and green should never be seen, but blue and yellow is a winning combination.
 By using contrasting colors and interesting shops this flyer has a modern and stylish look, whilst still looking professional.

 A good place to start with using color in designs is by using your brand colors.
 With Venngage’s My Brand Kit you can apply your brand color palette to your designs instantly and expertly.